Real Estate Law

-A home is a big investment both for you as the buyer and for the bank that has your mortgage.
+A home is a big investment both for you as the buyer and for the bank that holds your mortgage.
 Most mortgage providers will not loan you money unless you insure your purchase.
-Even if you do not have a mortgage on the property, homeowner’s insurance is a good idea.
+Even if you do not have a mortgage on the property, homeowner’s insurance is extremely important.

 You can obtain homeowner’s insurance by contacting an insurance company directly or working with an independent insurance agent.
 Many companies give discounts if you carry more than one policy with them (such as car insurance and homeowner’s insurance.)
 Discounts might also be available for certain safety measures that are taken on the property such as alarm systems and fire protection systems.